rnaveensrinivas/DSA/03-Basic-Data-Structures/Exercises.md

   self.tail.next = None
 ```

+In a doubly linked list, when the item to be removed is in the last node:

+1. **Update the tail reference:** The `self.tail` pointer is updated to point to the previous node (`self.tail.prev`).
+This effectively removes the last node from the list by disconnecting it from the tail reference.

+2. **Disconnect the previous tail:** If the updated `self.tail` is not `None`, the `self.tail.next` pointer is set to `None`.
+This ensures that the new tail node becomes the last node in the list without a forward reference.

+If the list becomes empty (i.e., there was only one node), `self.tail` is set to `None`.

 </details>

 ---

 ### 9. Explain how the remove method works when the item is in the only node in the linked list.